 Best Management Practices (BMPs) are used to mitigate UHI effects by decreasing temperatures of IS, increasing infiltration of rain water, and treating stormwater runoff to reduce its temperature and pollutant load.

-- Offers 4 classroom presentations and 12 + lessons which result in 9 or more outdoor field experiences on school grounds.
-(View Program Specific Lesson Plans)
+- Classroom presentations, lessons, and hands -on labs result in 9 or more outdoor field experiences on school grounds.

 - Students conduct initial schoolyard property characterization activities using online mapping tools and outdoor schoolyard visits.